wighawag/conquest-eth-player-handbook/guides/alliances.md

 For multiple reasons:

-* the fact that you can see everyone planets&#x20;
+- the fact that you can see everyone planets&#x20;
-* That your power is related to your stake and that by collaborating you can escape that equation and instead increase your overall power while keeping your risk same.&#x20;
+- That your power is related to your stake and that by collaborating you can escape that equation and instead increase your overall power while keeping your risk same.&#x20;
-* And unless you have allies, you ll have to assume everyone is your enemies and attacking anyone of them will expose you to others
+- And unless you have allies, you ll have to assume everyone is your enemies and attacking anyone of them will expose you to others

 As such your best bet is to quickly identify your potential allies and make some arangement.

-Conquest add the concept of alliances to make it easier for you to collaborate.
+Conquest add the concept of alliances make it even easier for you to collaborate.

 With an alliance, you can send spaceships to your allies without cost and you can feel confident that attacking the same enemy planet will not result in each of you attacking each other.